ml-struct-bio/cryodrgn/README.md

 ## Documentation:

-The latest documentation for cryoDRGN is available [on gitbook](https://ez-lab.gitbook.io/cryodrgn/), including an overview and walkthrough of cryoDRGN installation, training and analysis.
+The latest documentation for cryoDRGN is available in our [user guide](https://ez-lab.gitbook.io/cryodrgn/), including an overview and walkthrough of cryoDRGN installation, training and analysis.
 A brief quick start is provided below.

-For any feedback, questions, or bugs, please file a Github issue, start a Github discussion, or email the [google group](https://groups.google.com/g/cryodrgn).
+For any feedback, questions, or bugs, please file a Github issue or start a Github discussion.

 ## New in Version 3.x

-The official [cryoDRGN-ET](https://www.biorxiv.org/content/10.1101/2023.08.18.553799v1) release for heterogeneous subtomogram analysis.
+The official release of [cryoDRGN-ET](https://www.biorxiv.org/content/10.1101/2023.08.18.553799v1) for heterogeneous subtomogram analysis.

 * [NEW] Heterogeneous reconstruction of subtomograms.
 See documentation [on gitbook](https://ez-lab.gitbook.io/cryodrgn/)
 * [NEW] `cryodrgn direct_traversal` for making movies